 While Mahanadhi portrayed a loving father's pathetic plight in finding his lost daughter in a Calcutta red light zone,Virumandi brought out powerfully an uxorious husband's anguish and grief over the gruesome murder of his wife by the hands of the people whom he trusted.
 Though Virumandi contained certain aspects of the family vendetta noticed in Thevar Mahan,the intensity and focus of the tragedy were more prominently felt in the former.
 Mahanadhi and Virumandi are obviously the most striking, spectacular Kamal movies that find the foremost place in the memory records of my movie minutes.

-The latest release Viswaroopam from Kamal's own production house and directed by Kamal himself is the outcome of commitment, dedication and maturity of Kamal, the all rounder.
-It is a classic piece of technical excellence and astounding cinematography with the all inclusive contribution from Kamal and those he relied upon.As a seeming effeminate, as a Kathak dancer and as an intelligent and ferocious RAW officer,it is out and out Kamal's one man show of his proven versatility.Speed in narration is the most positive aspect of the movie, besides the lighter side provided here and there with subtle satirical dialogues of a fleeting nature, on convenient adoption of food habits by a particular community, and the humorous reference to Hindu Gods.[eg, ''Who is your god?
+Viswaroopam from Kamal's own production house and directed by Kamal himself, became the outcome of commitment, dedication and maturity of Kamal, the all rounder.
+It was a classic piece of technical excellence and astounding cinematography with the all inclusive contribution from Kamal and those he relied upon.As a seeming effeminate, as a Kathak dancer and as an intelligent and ferocious RAW officer,it was out and out Kamal's one man show of his proven versatility.Speed in narration was the most positive aspect of the movie, besides the lighter side provided here and there with subtle satirical dialogues of a fleeting nature, on convenient adoption of food habits by a particular community, and the humorous reference to Hindu Gods.[eg, ''Who is your god?
 Our god has four hands.Do you crucify him?No.We douse him in water''].Thank God no objections were raised by these sections concerned too.It was really unfortunate that access to this extraordinary cinema experience was withheld to the film viewers in Tamil Nadu, following unforeseen protests that caused a tentative ban.

 The only zone he has not so far traveled to, is strong sibling sentiment.
 Nor has he come out with a touching tale of friendship other than the modest film Sattam of Sujatha Cine Arts.
 But Kamal's creative steps have always been guided and governed by sharpness in perception and intelligence in presentation He is one of those rare kind of actors who is not comfortable with sentimental melodrama;hence, all his emotional outbursts in his films, were necessitated as a corollary to the natural developments, incorporated adequately for audience acceptance as normal course of events in real life.There has hardly been any instance of over acting in Kamal's entire acting career.